moleculerjs/site/source/docs/cachers.md

 ```
     <serviceName>.<actionName>:<parameters or hash of parameters>
 ```
-So if you call the `posts.list` action with params `{ limit: 5, offset: 20 }`, the cacher calculate a hash from the params.
-So next time if you call this action with the same params, it will find in the cache by key.
+So if you call the `posts.list` action with params `{ limit: 5, offset: 20 }`, the cacher calculates a hash from the params.
+So the next time, when you call this action with the same params, it will find it within the cache by key.
 ```
 // Hashed cache key for "posts.find" action
 posts.find:0d6bcb785d1ae84c8c20203401460341b84eb8b968cffcf919a9904bb1fbc29a